-QAI’s Expressions Artist Talk series features a variety of American personalities, artists, and creatives who have lived or worked in Qatar and whose works were inspired and influenced by Qatari culture.
+QAIC’s Expressions Art & Culture Talk series features a variety of personalities, artists, and creatives who have lived or worked in the Arab and Islamic World and whose works were inspired and influenced by these cultures and people.

-An art and culture talk, Expressions aims to highlight the intersections and cultrual connections that tie the American and Qatari people through storytelling.
-American creatives and cultural experts are invited to speak about their unique endeveaours and artistic work, showcasing how they were inspired by Qatar as a country, culture, or society.
+An art and culture talk, Expressions aims to highlight the intersections and cultural connections that tie the American, Qatari, and in general the people of the Arab and Islamic World through the act of storytelling.
+Creatives and cultural experts are invited to speak about their unique endeavors and artistic work, showcasing how they were inspired by the Arab and Islamic World as a region, culture, and society.

-Whether in filmmaking, literature, fashion design, or music, speakers will delve into presentations and conversations that express their artistic journey and experience in Qatar.
+Whether in filmmaking, literature, fashion design, or music, speakers will delve into presentations and conversations that express their artistic journey and experience in the Arab and Islamic worlds.

-The Expression Artist Talks Series is a recurring public creative dialogue.
-The guest speakers share their own experience and reflections, followed by questions and answers from the audience.
+The Expression Art & Culture Talks Series is a recurring public creative dialogue.
+The guest speakers share their own experiences and reflections, followed by questions and answers from the audience.

 PAST EXPRESSIONS EVENTS

 On January 28th, the Qatar-America Institute hosted Houstonian and renowned Arabian breeder, Michael Byatt, at the Houston Museum of Natural Science.

 Michael Byatt is an internationally known Arabian horse breeder and rider who helped develop the incomparable Arabians at Qatar’s Al Shaqab Equestrian Center, which has influenced breeding world-wide.
 Established in 1992, Al Shaqab has bred seven World Champion stallions, who have flown regularly between Qatar, Europe, and the United States, living for many years in New Ulm, Texas.